-9.1 There are many stakeholders in the leisure industry, covering a wide range of disciplines.
-Many are involved, directly or indirectly, in the promotion of the licensing objectives, particularly those relating to the prevention of crime and disorder and public nuisance.
+- Work with partner agencies that are involved either directly or indirectly in delivering the Policy, including responsible authorities, local businesses and the local community. - Identify and galvanise new and existing opportunities to develop, strengthen and foster partnership in order to improve delivery of the Policy. - Undertake consultation and communication on licensing issues with all licensees, communities and their representatives. - Ensure pro-active enforcement in line with the council's Enforcement Policy in order to achieve the licensing objectives. - Work to reduce crime and disorder where it exists in close proximity to licensed premises. - 9.1 There are many stakeholders in the hospitality leisure and tourism industry, covering a wide range of disciplines.
+Many are involved, directly or indirectly, in the promotion of the licensing objectives, particularly those relating to the prevention of crime and disorder and public nuisance. - 9.2 Many of their strategies deal in part with the licensing function, and the Council will set up multi-disciplinary working groups to ensure proper integration of local crime prevention, planning, transport, tourism, community engagement and cultural strategies; and ensure sensitive implementation of the policy where compliance is required of non-professionals/volunteers. - 9.3 The Council will arrange for protocols with the Police to enable them to report to the Committee responsible for transport matters on the need for the swift and safe dispersal of people from those areas of towns and villages subject to congestion and thus avoid concentrations, which can produce disorder and disturbance. - 9.4 Arrangements will be made for the Licensing Committees to receive reports on the following matters to ensure these are reflected in their decisions: - the needs of the local tourist economy, community engagement and cultural strategy for the North Norfolk District, and, - the employment situation in the North Norfolk District and the need for investment and employment where appropriate - Police reports on crime and disorder in the North Norfolk District - 9.5 The Council recognises that there should be a clear separation of the planning and licensing regimes and licensing applications are independent of the planning application process and permissions.

-- 9.2 Many of their strategies deal in part with the licensing function, and the Council will set up multi-disciplinary working groups to ensure proper integration of local crime prevention, planning, transport, tourism, community engagement and cultural strategies; and ensure sensitive implementation of the policy where compliance is required of non-professionals/volunteers. - 9.3 The Council will arrange for protocols with the Police to enable them to report to the Committee responsible for transport matters on the need for the swift and safe dispersal of people from those areas of towns and villages subject to congestion and thus avoid concentrations, which can produce disorder and disturbance. - 9.4 Arrangements will be made for the Licensing Committees to receive reports on the following matters to ensure these are reflected in their decisions: - the needs of the local tourist economy, community engagement and cultural strategy for the North Norfolk District, and, - the employment situation in the North Norfolk District and the need for investment and employment where appropriate - 9.5 The Council recognises that there should be a clear separation of the planning and licensing regimes and licensing applications should not be a re-run of the planning application. - 9.6 The Council recognises the need to avoid so far as possible duplication with other regulatory regimes.
+9.6 The Council recognises the need to avoid so far as possible duplication with other regulatory regimes.
 However, some regulations do not cover the unique circumstances of some entertainment and the Council will consider attaching Conditions to premises licences and club premises certificates where these are necessary for the promotion of the licensing objectives and are not already provided for in any other legislation.